doraemonyaki-19/DPLB/README.md

 # DPLB — Deformable Particle Lattice Boltzmann

 A hybrid Lattice Boltzmann Method (LBM) and Molecular Dynamics (MD) simulation code for modeling the flow of soft particles such as polymers and biological cells in confined geometries.
+Molecular dynamics is coupled with lattice Boltzmann fluid through dissipative coupling.

 **ASLB** (the internal name) extends the [Susp3D](http://www.che.ufl.edu/ladd/) particle suspension code (Tony Ladd, 2003) with deformable particle and polymer capabilities.